“Return to Me . . . then you shall not be moved,” Jeremiah 4:1, NKJV

-God is still waiting with opened arms.
+God is still waiting with open arms.
 If we have not held on as tightly as we should – return.
 If some other thing or person has attracted our desires more – return.
 If we have turned a deaf ear to the pleas of love – return.
 If we have refused the embrace – run back and return to those arms of love.

 God promises when you wholeheartedly return, “Then you shall not be moved.”
 Why?
-Now you are safely where you belong.
+Now you are safe where you belong.
 You are in the place of promise and His promise is this, “The Lord is faithful, who will establish you and guard you from the evil one,” (2 Thessalonians 3:3, NKJV).
 Faithful.
 Establish.
 Guard.
 That’s what He does for the one who stays in His arms of love.

 God is crying out.
 Don’t let those cries go unanswered.
 Return today!